pmorie/kubernetes/docs/design/secrets.md

 Kubelet's node and their associated service accounts.
 Authorization of the Kubelet to read this data would be delegated to an authorization plugin and associated policy rule.

-#### Secret data on the node
+#### Secret data on the node: data at rest

 Consideration must be given to whether secret data should be allowed to be at rest on the node:

 1. If secret data is not allowed to be at rest, the size of secret data becomes another draw on the node's RAM - should it affect scheduling?
 2. If secret data is allowed to be a rest, should it be encrypted?
     1. If so, how should be this be done?
     2. If not, what threats exist?
 What types of secret are appropriate to store this way?

-TODO: expand
+For the sake of limiting complexity, we propose that initially secret data should not be allowed to be at rest on a node; secret data should be stored on a node-level tmpfs filesystem.
+This filesystem can be subdivided into directories for use by the kubelet and by the volume plugin.

+#### Secret data on the node: isolation

+Every pod will have a [security context](https://github.com/GoogleCloudPlatform/kubernetes/pull/3910).
+Secret data on the node should be isolated according to the security context of the container.
+The Kubelet volume plugin API will be changed so that a volume plugin receives the security context of a volume along with the volume spec.
+This will allow volume plugins to implement setting the security context of volumes they manage.

 ## Community work: